 Our client Ashley* was two years into her first job after completing a masters but still living at home because she wanted to save money for the long term.
 After building up her savings and an emergency pot, she decided she wanted to make her money work harder.
-As savings accounts were only offering low returns, she decided to learn about investing and how to build a diversified wealth portfolio.
+As these accounts only offered low returns, she decided to learn about investing and how to build a diversified wealth portfolio.
 Ashley set aside an amount that she could afford to lose to get started.

 Risk Tolerance: Ashley filled in a questionnaire with an advisor to profile her risk tolerance, which was calculated to be medium risk.